SchwarzIT/terraform-provider-stackit/docs/resources/elasticsearch_instance.md

   Devhttps://elasticsearch.api.eu01.dev.stackit.cloud

-  By default, production is used.To set a custom URL, set an environment variable STACKITelasticsearchBASEURL
+  By default, production is used.To set a custom URL, set an environment variable STACKITELASTICSEARCHBASEURL
 ---

 # stackit_elasticsearch_instance (Resource)